DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/javascript.md

 const value = variable.value
 ```

 If the value is not ready, it will return the default value passed in the creation of the variable.

-To get notified when the variable is loaded:
+The `onUpdate` accepts a handler function that will be called whenever a variable value has changed.
+This can occur as a result of a project configuration change or calls to `identifyUser` or `resetUser`.
+To learn more, visit our [Realtime Updates](/docs/sdk/features/realtime-updates) page.

+There can only be one onUpdate function registered at a time.
+Subsequent calls to this method will overwrite the previous handler:

 ```javascript
 variable.onUpdate((value) => {